Razubi/minecraft-python/README.md

 **************
 DISCLAIMER

-Make Sure To Download Any Dependcy And Librarys Needed
+Make Sure To Download Any Dependency And Librarys Needed

 Python 3.6